-Also, while many firms are urging quick action and demanding tough terms, our law firm will not ask you to give up any portion of funds if Congress buys out your property before any litigation has even occurred.
-We also will not put an attorney lien on your property for any reason.
-We urge you to talk to an independent lawyer before you sign any engagement that contains any provision regarding a claim on pre-suit property buyouts or an attorney lien on future buyouts.
+We urge you to talk to an independent lawyer before you sign any engagement that contains any provision regarding a claim on pre-suit property buyouts or an attorney lien on future buyouts.ﾠ

-And, most importantly, we plan to hold your case—not refer it to some other lawyer—in order to see your claim through to the best recovery possible for you.
 Make sure that any lawyer you speak to is actually planning to handle and manage your case.
+That is our commitment to you.ﾠ

-Resolving these claims will take substantial time because it involves complex litigation against the federal government.
-Depending on the exact size of the class, the potential cost to the federal government may be substantial, which likely will require Congressional involvement and authorization.
-Please be wary of any attorney promising quick results.
+Although the government has been found liable for the upstream flooding, resolving all the claims will still take substantial time because it involves complex litigation against the federal government.
+Also, the potential cost to the federal government will likely require Congressional involvement and authorization.
+Please be wary of any attorney promising quick results.ﾠ

 Nothing.
-The lawyers will cover all expenses and will recover a fee only if we obtain a successful result.
+We will cover all expenses and will recover a fee only if we obtain a successful result.ﾠ

 Our team comprises attorneys with environmental and class action experience from Irvine & Conner PLLC and Burns Charest LLP, along with attorney and engineer Larry Dunbar.

-Irvine & Conner PLLC and Larry Dunbar.
-Attorneys with Irvine & Conner and their co-counsel Mr. Dunbar regularly handle technical flooding and drainage cases.
+Irvine & Conner PLLC.
+Attorneys with Irvine & Conner and co-counsel Mr. Dunbar regularly handle technical flooding and drainage cases.
 In addition to being an attorney, Mr. Dunbar has been a registered professional engineer in Texas since 1983, and has served as a flood expert witness in that capacity in numerous state and federal judicial and administrative proceedings.

 Among counsel’s most pertinent experiences are two federal cases centered on the Addicks Reservoir, in which Irvine & Conner’s attorneys were part of plaintiff’s litigation team and Mr. Dunbar served as plaintiff’s flooding and drainage expert:

-As a result of work on these cases and other projects, Irvine & Conner and Mr. Dunbar have compiled a repository of data, documents, and studies directly relevant to the upstream claims.
+As a result of work on these cases and other projects, there is a repository of data, documents, and studies directly relevant to the upstream claims.
 Further, Mr. Irvine holds a Masters in Science, and Mr. Dunbar has an engineering background.
 They both have extensive experience working with large sets of data, sophisticated computer models, and have previously overseen large teams of experts in complicated science-based litigation, including flood cases.

 Burns Charest LLP.
-Founded in 2015 by two former Susman Godfrey LLP partners in Dallas and an environmental and complex litigation lawyer in New Orleans, Burns Charest currently serves as lead or co-lead in complex cases throughout the country.
-Burns Charest has two offices, twelve attorneys, and a large staff of paralegals and litigation support specialists.
+Founded in 2015 by two former Susman Godfrey LLP partners in Dallas and an environmental and complex litigation lawyer in New Orleans, Burns Charest currently serves as lead or co-lead in complex cases throughout the nation.

 Currently, Burns Charest serves as co-lead counsel in several complex actions including In re EpiPen (Epinephrine Injection USP) Marketing, Sales Practices, and Antitrust Litigation, MDL 2785 (D. Kan.), In re: Chesapeake Barnett Royalty Litigation #2, MDL No. 48-000000-15 (48th District Court, Tarrant County, Texas), and on the Plaintiffs’ Executive Committee in In re Domestic Airline Travel Antitrust Litigation, MDL 2656 (D.D.C.), and In re Dental Supplies Antitrust Litigation, No. 16-cv-696 (E.D.N.Y.).
 Each of these cases involve class wide claims and complex and sometimes novel issues of law.